CirroBuild/FrostiDocs/docs/guides/importing-data-rest.md

 A `schema` JSON object can be provided with POST requests to `/imp` while creating tables via CSV import.
 This allows for more control over user-defined patterns for timestamps, or for explicitly setting types during column-creation.
-The the following example demonstrates basic usage, in this case, that the `ticker_name` column should be parsed as `SYMBOL` type instead of `STRING`:
+The following example demonstrates basic usage, in this case, that the `ticker_name` column should be parsed as `SYMBOL` type instead of `STRING`:

 ```bash